 Much of the 26,0000 hectares of grapes found in the Douro Valley are still picked manually, and around harvest in September you can even join harvest experiences that include lunch and plenty of vinho.

-Yes, for sure.
+Yes.
 It takes around 90 minutes to reach the Douro Valley by car, so you can explore a quinta or three on a day trip from Porto.
+If you only have a day, I highly recommend a guided Douro Valley tour as between the winding roads and logistics of visiting each winery, you’ll be able to see and do more (and relax!).

-What to expect from a Douro Valley guided day trip
+What to expect from a Douro Valley guided tour from Porto

-• Sometimes they will stop in a town on the way, such as Amarante.
+- Sometimes tours will stop in a town on the way, such as Amarante (like this tour).

-• If it includes the boat tour, that happens from Pinhão.
+- If it includes a short boat tour, that usually embarks from Pinhão.

-The tours all vary slightly, so look for small differences when booking.
-Some include an olive oil tasting of extra activities.
-Some will have lunch as a traditional restaurant in town, while others will eat lunch at a wine estate or quinta.
+Tip: The tours all vary slightly.
+Some include an olive oil tasting or extra activities.
+Some will have lunch at a traditional restaurant in town, while others will eat lunch at a wine estate or quinta.
 I always read the reviews to make sure I have a charming, funny guide too!

 Douro Valley Winery Tour with Lunch & Boat Tour